ra1u/clash-tutorial/readme.md

 extension of Haskell language being able to convert set of Haskell code in either VHLD, Verilog or System verilog.
 Installation instructions are available in [hackage doc](http://hackage.haskell.org/package/clash-prelude/docs/CLaSH-Tutorial.html#g:2).

+If you need just quick peek in examples, there is [source code](https://github.com/ra1u/clash-tutorial/tree/master/src) available of all examples presented here and is compiled in VHLD, Verilog and SystemVerilog.
+Code is automatically generated, but can be used as quick check of what kind of circuit code describes and what to expect from CλaSH compiler.

 Premise is that circuits described functional way are considered simpler to reason about, compose and reuse.
 We are able to describe topology trough functional composition